 “I am very pleased with the flexibility, personal attention and professional manner of Dr. Wheeler and his staff.
-I very much look forward to working with them to achieve the results and objectives advocated by Innovative Men’s Health.” -Anonymous, 60 years old
+I very much look forward to working with them to achieve the results and objectives advocated by Innovative Men’s Clinic.” -Anonymous, 60 years old

 “I’ve felt quite a bit more energy since beginning the TRT which has been a god send in both my sleep patterns and sex life.” -Anonymous, 40 years old

 “No problem on the referrals, I am confident in your abilities and will continue to send guys your way.
 I appreciate your knowledge.” -Anonymous, 35 years old